Best payment gateway in India 2026, Razorpay, Cashfree, PayU, Stripe

 Want help picking?

-Read the Razorpay vs Stripe deep-dive — and if you're already paying for one, add it to the tracker so we can flag better alternatives at renewal.
+Read the Razorpay vs Stripe deep-dive, and if you're already paying for one, add it to the tracker so we can flag better alternatives at renewal.

-Try the demo →More to read
+Take the quiz →More to read

 Other posts in payments, plus our latest.